arunpraba/reactjs.org/src/content/learn/extracting-state-logic-into-a-reducer.md

 Although reducers can "reduce" the amount of code inside your component, they are actually named after the [`reduce()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) operation that you can perform on arrays.

-The `reduce()` operation lets you take an array and "accumulate" a single value out of many:
+The `reduce()` operation enables you take an array and "accumulate" a single value out of many:

 ```
 const arr = [1, 2, 3, 4, 5];